Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/snapchat-ads-cohort.md

 ### Amplitude setup

-1. In Amplitude, navigate to **Data Destinations**, then find **Snapchat Ads - Cohort**.
+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
+2. In the Cohort section, click **Snapchat Ads**.
-2. Click **Connect to Snapchat Ads**.
+3. Click **Connect to Snapchat Ads**.
 You are redirected to Snapchat Ads to authenticate.
-3. Log in, and click **Confirm** to grant Amplitude access to the following information: UserID, Name on Ads Manager, and Email Address on Ads Manager.
+4. Log in, and click **Confirm** to grant Amplitude access to the following information: UserID, Name on Ads Manager, and Email Address on Ads Manager.
 After, you are redirected back to Amplitude.
-4. Back in Amplitude, specify the properties you want to pass to Snapchat Ads to match users between Snapchat Ads and Amplitude.
+5. Back in Amplitude, specify the properties you want to pass to Snapchat Ads to match users between Snapchat Ads and Amplitude.
 Snapchat Ads supports three keys:
       1. Email: Matches on user email address
       2. Phone Number: Matches on user phone number
       3. Mobile Ad ID: Matches on user Mobile Ad ID
-5. When finished, save your work.
+6. When finished, save your work.

 !!!tip